soegaard/minipascal/README.md

 MiniPascal as a Racket language
 -------------------------------

 This is the `minipascal' package.
-It provides a MiniPacal as a new #lang language.
+It provides MiniPascal as a new #lang language.

 After installation (see later) the following program will run